The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 A grace period for student loans is the period after you graduate or drop below half-time enrollment and before you’re required to start making student loan payments.
-For most student loans, grace periods last six months, although you won’t be punished if you start to pay them off sooner.
-The purpose of a grace period is to allow you time to find a job after college before you’re required to start paying your student loans.
+The majority of student loans come with a six-month grace period.

 How long is the federal student loan grace period?